Commitment That Remains Strong in Bad Times Makes Marriage Good

 Published November 16, 1989.
 Several things happened during the past week that impressed me regarding commitment and marriage.
 The first occurred a few days ago when I was talking to one of the receptionists at our office at Brigham Young University.
 Debbie Greco has been married to her husband Michael for just over a year.
 While I was copying some materials, I asked Debbie how her marriage was going.
 “Just fine,” Debbie replied.
 “It just gets better all the time.”

-Her response was refreshingly upbeat I asked her what she and Michael do to make their marriage that way?
-I don’t know if we do anything that unusual” she said.
+Her response was refreshingly upbeat.
+I asked what she and Michael do to make their marriage that way.

 Debbie thought for a moment.
 “Just a few nights ago I was quite ill.
 I woke up at 2 a.m. and couldn’t go back to sleep.
 Michael was so concerned he woke up and sat up with me until I went back to sleep.
 That is just one of the things he does that lets me know he is committed and loves me.”

 How many husbands besides Michael Greco, I thought to myself, would get up at night with his wife when she is ill?
 Is it just the innocence of newlyweds or genuine caring and concern?
 For the Grecos, I’m certain it is the latter.

 A few days later I saw something on a local television channel that also impressed me regarding commitment to marriage.
 A couple was being interviewed, and the husband had Alzheimer’s disease so advanced that he didn’t recognize his wife.
 Still, she tearfully told the television interviewer how much she loved her husband, how concerned she was about his well-being, and how committed she was to him.
 I was touched by her sentiments.
 According to the National Institute on aging, between 2.5 million and 4 million people suffer from Alzheimer’s disease.
 Nearly half of those who are 85 or older experience Alzheimer’s, from mild to advanced stages.